apache/pulsar/site2/docs/functions-worker.md

 Hence you need to configure your `pulsar-admin` to use the right service url accordingly.

 In order to address this inconvenience, you can choose to start a proxy cluster for routing the admin rest requests accordingly.
+Hence you will have one central entry point for your admin service.

 If you already have a proxy cluster, continue the reading.
-If you haven't setup a proxy cluster, you can follow the [instructions](http://pulsar.apache.org/docs/en/administration-proxy/) to start proxies.
+If you haven't setup a proxy cluster before, you can follow the [instructions](http://pulsar.apache.org/docs/en/administration-proxy/) to start proxies.

 ![assets/functions-worker-separated.png](assets/functions-worker-separated-proxy.png)